JB Pharma Q4 FY26: PAT Rs 101 Cr, Integration Reset

 Financial Performance

 The company recorded consolidated revenue of INR 904 crores in Q4 FY26, a decline of 5% year-on-year from INR 949 crores in Q4 FY25.
 Reported profit after tax (PAT) fell 30% to INR 101 crores from INR 146 crores in the corresponding quarter.
 Management noted that one-off charges during the quarter, including non-cash ESOP charges, amounted to INR 40 crores.
 Adjusted for these one-offs, PAT stood at INR 150 crores, and EBITDA was flat at INR 241 crores.
 Gross margin improved to approximately 70% from 66% in Q4 FY25, while adjusted EBITDA margin improved by approximately 2% to 27% from 25% in the corresponding quarter.
 For the full year FY26, revenue grew 6% to INR 4,148 crores from INR 3,918 crores, and PAT rose 8% to INR 709 crores from INR 659 crores.
-The Board also recommended a final dividend of INR 9.30 per equity share of INR 1 each for FY26, subject to shareholder approval at the ensuing Annual General Meeting.
+The Board also recommended a final dividend of INR 9.30 per equity share of INR 1 each for FY26, subject to shareholder approval.
 Net cash as of FY26 stood at approximately INR 1,200 crores.

 | Metric: | Q4 FY26 | Q4 FY25 | YoY | FY26 | FY25 | YoY |